-An IDNO assesses their income stream from any new network and, where appropriate, will provide investment to the ICP or to the end customer, this could be a small amount or several hundred thousand pounds depending on the technical scope, number of connections and voltage associated with a new network.
+IDNOs, IGTs and NAVs assess the income stream from a new network and where appropriate will provide a financial contribution towards the cost of the construction of the networks.
+This could be a small amount or several hundred thousand pounds, depending on the technical scope, number of connections and metering type associated with a new network.

 Choosing a provider